 - 3 tablespoons olive oil, and a bit more to drizzle on top for garnish

-- Place the yogurt in a medium sized bowl.
+- Place the yoghurt in a medium-sized bowl.

-- Peel the cucumber and cut it in quarters lenghwise.
+- Peel the cucumber and cut it into quarters lengthwise.
 Remove any large seeds and discard them.
-Chop the cucumber in small dice.
-Let it rest for a few minutes in a colander so that its excess liquid drains.
-You can help this process along by using a paper towel to press down on the cucumber.
-Dry the cucumber in paper towels and then incorporate it into the yogurt.
+Chop the cucumber into small dice.
+Let rest for a few minutes in a colander so that any excess liquid drains.
+You can help this process along by using a paper towel to press down on the cucumber: dry it in paper towels and then incorporate it into the yoghurt.

-- Peel the garlic and chop it finely.
-Add it to the yogurt.
+- Peel the garlic and chop it very extra finely.
+Add it to the yoghurt.

 - Add the rest of the ingredients and mix well.
 You have now created tzatziki!